Is Satan a real figure or not?

 "And the LORD said to Satan, "Have you considered My servant Job?
 For there is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil."
 "Then Satan answered the LORD, "Does Job fear God for nothing?"
 (Job 1:8-9)

-Job's situation became a picture prophesy of the Lord Jesus Christ.
+Job's situation became a picture prophecy of the Lord Jesus Christ.
 We sense that Satan not only asked to tempt Adam and Job but also Jesus, God's son.
 God the Father gave permission for him to tempt them.

 Jesus